FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 Since we're drawing on the HUD in this example, we'll use the `HudElementRegistry`:

 ::: warning IMPORTANT UPDATE
-Starting from 1.21.8, the matrix stack passed for HUD rendering has been changed from `MatrixStack` to `Matrix3x2fStack`.
+Starting from 1.21.8, the matrix stack passed for HUD rendering has been changed from `PoseStack` to `Matrix3x2fStack`.
 Most methods are slightly different and no longer take a `z` parameter, but the concepts are the same.

 Additionally, the code below does not fully match the explanation above: you do not need to manually write to the `BufferBuilder`, because `GuiGraphics` methods automatically write to the HUD's `BufferBuilder` during preparation.